OldhamMade/oldhammade.github.io/_posts/2014-03-23-super-simple-bdd-with-buildout.md

+---
+layout: post
+title: "Super simple BDD with Buildout"
+excerpt: "Behaviour-Driven Development without the overhead"
+category: blog
+tags:
+  - bdd
+  - tdd
+  - buildout
+  - python
+published: true
+---
 I've been doing BDD for years.
 I've never used Lettuce, or behave, or Cucumber, or in fact any BDD framework.
-I've never needed to, as I can achieve a similar result with the tools I'm already using: Python and Buildout.
+I've never really needed to, as I can achieve a similar result with the tools I'm already using: Python and Buildout.

+***

 To get started, we add the following additions to our Buildout config: